dthaler/iftype-reg/draft-thaler-iftype-reg.md

 are available.
 This document clarifies that the {{IANAifType-MIB}},
-{{yang-if-type}}, and {{yang-tunnel-type}} MIB and YANG modules are merely additional formats in which the ifType and tunnelType formats are available.
-They are not separate registries, and the same values are always present in all formats of the same registry.
+{{yang-if-type}}, and {{yang-tunnel-type}} MIB and YANG modules are merely additional formats in which the ifType and tunnelType registries are available.
+The MIB and YANG modules are not separate registries, and the same values are always present in all formats of the same registry.

 CURRENT: The confusion stems in part due to the fact that the IANA "Protocol Registries"